- A new-hire training plan helps business leaders bring new hires up to speed while helping them feel welcome at the company.

 Without good leaders, your staff will have a hard time succeeding.
 This is especially true for new hires.
 When promoting or hiring for managerial positions, carefully consider which candidates could best guide and coach other employees.
-Then, involve them in the development and execution of your new hire training plan.
-[Related Read: 32 Questions to Ask New Hires]
+Then, involve them in developing and executing your new-hire training plan.

 “The leadership ability of the manager is the No. 1 determining factor of whether a new hire will have a positive or negative employee experience over the long haul,” said Jessica Donahue, owner of Adjunct Leadership Consulting.
 “Employee engagement, retention and turnover can all be predicted by the quality of leader an employee works for.
 In this way, providing an exceptional onboarding experience is the first step for a leader looking to retain and engage a high-performing team for years to come.”

 Solicit feedback from onboarded and trained new hires to refine and improve your hiring process.
 As your company grows and evolves, so should your new-hire training plan.

 What is a new-hire training plan?

 A new-hire training plan is a company’s well-defined process for onboarding new team members and bringing them up to speed.
 It should do the following: